juxt/bidi/README.md

 Any requests to `/articles/old` return a *307 Temporary Redirect* response with a *Location* header of `/articles/new`.
-This is a nice way of forming redirects in your code, since it guarantees that the *Location URI* matches an existing handler, again reducing the chance of broken links.
+This is a nice way of forming redirects in your code, since it guarantees that the *Location URI* matches an existing handler, both reducing the chance of broken links and encouraging the practise of retaining old URIs (linking to new ones) after refactoring.

 ## License